Physics Teacher Resume

 - What sorts of facilities are available for students to use?
 Labs?

-- Does the school encourage engagement with the curriculum and suggestions to its improvement?
+- Does the school encourage engagement with the curriculum and suggestions for its improvement?

 - How does the school address employee concerns?